wrf/pdbcolor/README.md

 ## generic data ##
 Generic numerical data about each residue can be extracted from a tabular or csv file using the `pdb_color_generic.py` script.
 Provided that the PDB file only has a single chain (such as from structural simulations), very little information is then needed.
 The script will extract data from a desired column, generate an appropriate range, and print the PyMOL commands as a script to standard output.
 Eight color schemes are currently implemented (change with option `-l`), 4 varying from gray to color (for sequential intensity) and 4 are diverging to emphasize very high or low scores, for display on either white or black backgrounds.
 I normally view proteins on black background, but journals often require white background for figures.

+**Note: the varied nature of input data makes it difficult to program a generic scheme, and can cause any number of unanticipated errors.
+Please open an issue if you encounter problems with your dataset.**

 ![generic_color_schemes_v1.png](https://github.com/wrf/pdbcolor/blob/master/svg/generic_color_schemes_v1.png)

 For example, here I use the dN/dS data of [histamine receptor H1 3RZE](https://www.rcsb.org/structure/3rze), from the reanalysis by [Sydykova 2018](https://f1000research.com/articles/6-1845/v2).
 Their csv file contains many parameters, here only four are extracted to match up with the PDB file [provided in their supplemental data](https://github.com/clauswilke/proteinER).
 These are dNdS (non-synonymous/synonymous substitutions), lrt (dN/dS likelihood ratio test statistic), rsa (relative solvent accessibility), and wcn (weighted contact number for the side chain).